 Chronic inflammation is believed to be the root of many Western diseases: heart disease, cancer, arthritis, Alzheimer's and various degenerative conditions.
-This is where turmeric can help as it contains a compound called curcumin with strong anti-inflammatory properties.
-Not only is curcumin an anti-inflammatory, it is a very strong anti-oxidant and has been much studied for its healing potential.
-Randy J Horwitz, in his study of natural approaches to rheumatologic and arthritic conditions concluded, “turmeric is one of the most potent natural anti-inflammatories available”.
+This is where turmeric can help as it contains a compound called curcumin with potent anti-inflammatory properties.
+Not only is curcumin an anti-inflammatory, but it is also a powerful anti-oxidant and has been much studied for its healing potential.
+Randy J Horwitz, in his study of natural approaches to rheumatologic and arthritic conditions, concluded, "turmeric is one of the most potent natural anti-inflammatories available."
 As previously mentioned, chronic inflammation is said to be the root of arthritis and many other diseases, so this is promising.

 Alzheimer's disease is the most common neurodegenerative disease in the world and a leading cause of dementia.
 Shrikant Mishra and Kalpana Palanivelu carried out a study that looked at the effect of curcumin on Alzheimer's disease.
 They concluded that curcumin could lead to a promising treatment for Alzheimer's.
-Dr Weils, in his study of elderly villagers in India, found that they have one of the lowest rates of Alzheimer’s, which could be attributed to the turmeric they put in their food everyday.
+Dr. Weils, in his study of elderly villagers in India, found they have one of the lowest rates of Alzheimer's, which could be attributed to the turmeric they put in their food every day.

 Cancer and turmeric

-James A. Duke, Phd., in the October, 2007 issue of Alternative & Complementary Therapies reviewed some 700 studies and concluded that turmeric appears to outperform many pharmaceuticals in its effects against several chronic, debilitating diseases, and does so with virtually no adverse side effects.
+James A. Duke, Phd., in the October 2007 issue of Alternative & Complementary Therapies, reviewed some 700 studies.
+He concluded that turmeric appears to outperform many pharmaceuticals in its effects against several chronic, debilitating diseases and does so with virtually no adverse side effects.

 Turmeric in Ayurvedic Medicine